SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-28-ukraine-segmented.md

 ## The Weekend Conclusion

-Yes, the Ukrainians did become about 76% more efficient at killing Russian soldiers in about March 2024.
+Yes, the Ukrainians did become about 76% more efficient at killing Russian soldiers on or about 2024-Mar-08.

 The evidence for this is very good&hellip; for values of "good" that include fascists invading their neighbors, which is sadly now widely relevant.